Before studying Digital Business & Software Engineering

 Local independence through online study

-An intelligent mix of online courses, attendance modules and electronic media is the key to a combination of mobile or distance learning and personal interaction between lecturers and students for study to the highest standard.
+An intelligent mix of online courses, attendance modules, and electronic media is key to combining mobile or distance learning with personal interaction between lecturers and students, ensuring study to the highest standard.

 Career path in the IT sector